More than one million drivers in New Jersey affected by new car insurance laws

-- Approximately 1.1 million to 1.2 million vehicles will be affected by this change, which accounts for 22 to 30 percent of New Jersey policyholders.
+- Approximately 1.1 million to 1.2 million vehicles were affected by this change, which accounts for 22 to 30 percent of New Jersey policyholders.

 It is important to note that New Jersey has two minimum car insurance coverage options, a basic and a standard policy.
 A representative from the New Jersey Department of Banking and Insurance (DOBI) told Bankrate that “[t]he changes in the law apply to standard policies; the law does not apply to basic policies.
 There are 53,000 basic auto insurance policies in New Jersey.”
 Drivers who choose the basic car insurance option will not see any changes to their coverage.
 The changes will only apply to drivers carrying the standard minimum car insurance coverage.